w3c/wai-website/pages/fundamentals/people/people-use-web/user-stories/story-seven.md

 Consistent layout
 : **Barrier:** "Some shopping sites I visit have completely different styles for different sections.
 It takes me a while to work out where everything is in each section which is really frustrating."
-: **Works well:** "The shopping website I use has the same layout on all of it's sections which makes it easy to work my way around pages."
+: **Works well:** "The shopping website I use has the same layout on all of its sections which makes it easy to work my way around pages."

 No transcript
 : **Barrier:** "Some videos only have embedded captions which I can't access easily."